tae-roh/eain/README.md

 <br>

-## 📊Overall Summary: Stable & Consistent Learning with Adaptive Exploration
+## 📊Overall Summary: Stable Learning with Adaptive Exploration

 Across both the 2M-step and 5M-step experiments, EAIN demonstrates a clear and consistent advantage in stabilizing policy learning without sacrificing performance.
 Despite applying selective suppression of entropy in less influential action dimensions, **mean returns remain comparable to those of standard SAC**, indicating that the method avoids harmful under-exploration.